tejashah88/gaming-ai-coach/README.md

 * Tutorial for: [Adding your own prompts](docs/HOWTO_CUSTOMIZATION.md#adding-your-own-prompts)

 ### Changing to different model provider
 While OpenAI's GPT-4o model performs fairly well for 95% of use cases of this project, it's easy to change it to any multimodal LLM model out in the market, whether it's proprietary or open-source/open-weights!
-LLMs can have varying underlining personalities that guide their superior programming and show up even with a selected system prompt, which can be interesting to experiment.

-If you want to check out the list of supported model providers, see the "[Supported providers and models](docs/SUPPORTED_PROVIDERS_MODELS.md)" section for more information.
+Check out the "[Supported providers and models](docs/SUPPORTED_PROVIDERS_MODELS.md)" section for the list of supported model providers.
 Note that this list is non-exhaustive and none of the other providers have been tested as of November 2024.

 If you want to learn how to change to using a different model provider, click the following tutorial link below:
 * Tutorial for: [Changing to different model provider](docs/HOWTO_CUSTOMIZATION.md#changing-to-different-model-provider)

-### Creating cloned voice model for TTS
+### Creating cloned voice model for Text-to-Speech
-Hearing from Windows' TTS service can become monotonous, but it doesn't have to be.
+Hearing from Microsoft Sam giving you coaching advice can become monotonous really quick, but it doesn't have to be.
 Thanks to the ability of voice cloning, it's possible to have your favorite fictional and/or realistic characters be your coach.

 Note that this requires either a paid ElevenLabs account (about $5/month for 30 minutes of generated audio) or a CUDA-enabled GPU to run the local-first AI-powered TTS services (you can run with a CPU but it's painfully slow).
 This also requires downloading a set of clean audio samples of the voice to be cloned for the best experience.

 Here's a few starting resources for making your own voice clones.
 Use them responsibly!
   * [/g/ Voice Sample Repository](https://rentry.org/Voice-Samples)
   * [The Sounds Resource](https://www.sounds-resource.com/)
   * [Aiartes - VoiceAI](https://web.archive.org/web/20241006171246/https://aiartes.com/voiceai)